Cadelabs/ornabook/src/Raids.md

 There exists 3 main different kinds of raids:
 - World Raids, fought on the overworld, summoned by players or naturally spawned
 - Kingdom Raids, started by expending Kingdom Orns
-- Super Raids, event raids who are more powerful than other raids
+- Super Raids, event raids (summoned by players) who are more powerful than other raids

 # Raid mechanics
 ## Fights